TheMuffinManRL/Holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 3-print_numbers - prints numbers 0-9 followed by a new line 4-print_most_numbers - prints numbers 0-9 except 2 and 4
 5-more_numbers - prints numbers 0-14 ten time
+6-print_line - prints a line equal to the number provided